ICEI-PUC-Minas-PMV-ADS/pmv-ads-2022-2-e1-proj-web-t10-portal_filmes_ads_puc/docs/05-Arquitetura da Solução.md

 ## Hospedagem

-Para realizar a hospedagem do site do projeto foi utilizado a plataforma Heroku.
+Para realizar a hospedagem do site do projeto será utilizado a plataforma Heroku.
 A URL do site hospedado na ferramenta é:

 https://link_exemplo.herokuapp.com